John Duddy

 John Francis Duddy (born 19 June 1979) is an Irish actor and former professional boxer who fought from 2003 to 2010.
 He challenged once for the vacant WBC Silver middleweight title, losing in his final fight to Julio César Chávez Jr.

 Amateur career

 As an amateur Duddy fought 130 times, winning 100 of his bouts.
 Duddy won his first Irish national title at the age of 15 as a Light Middleweight in the Junior Division, later winning Irish titles at the Intermediate and Elite Levels.
 He represented Ireland at European level and during Olympic qualifiers.

 Professional career

 Debut

-Duddy turned professional September 2003, and his first fight as a pro was fight Tarek Rashed in the Bronx, New York.
+Duddy turned professional September 2003, and his first fight as a pro was versus Tarek Rashed in the Bronx, New York.
 He won via first-round knockout.
 On 22 November, he stopped Jesse Gomez at the Crowne Plaza hotel.
 His next bout was also at the Crowne Plaza, where he beat Leo Laudat on 21 December but suffered his first knockdown.